Diagnostic & Treatment Services

 - Individual and family psychological counseling

-Members of the Thoracic Oncology program have taken leading roles in the development
+Members of the Thoracic Oncology service are leaders in the development

 of new drugs and drug combinations for the treatment of thoracic malignancies.
 Our center offers access to some of the most important new drugs in development for the treatment of lung cancer and other thoracic cancers.
 These trials test a variety of approaches, including the evaluation of new drugs for lung cancer as well as potentially better ways of using old drugs.
 These new drugs contain different mechanisms of action than previously used anti-cancer drugs.
-UMGCC has pioneered a number of treatments for locally advanced and advanced lung cancer.
+UMGCCC has pioneered a number of treatments, including immunotherapy approaches, for locally advanced and advanced lung cancer.
 Other clinical trials in lung cancer include new drugs for initial therapy as well as second and subsequent therapies.

 The University of Maryland is a founding member of the Cancer and Leukemia Group

-Members of the Thoracic Oncology Program are leading national studies of new
+Members of the Thoracic Oncology serviceare leading national studies of new

 therapeutics and approaches through CALGB.
 Members of the program have also

-been leaders in research to minimize the side effects of therapy as well as
+been leaders in research to minimize the side effects of therapy.

 Members of our staff have pioneered minimally invasive surgical techniques,